marcelog/mysql_minionpool/README.md

       mysqlConnection.query(
         query, [state.page * state.pageSize, state.pageSize], function(err, rows) {
           mysqlConnection.release();
-          if(err) {
+          // First argument for the callback is the error, if something failed. if(err) {
             callback(err, undefined);
           } else if(rows.length === 0) {